-A fiber optic sensor head based on a fiber Fabry-Pérot interferometer sensor has been developed.
+A fibre optic sensor head based on a fibre Fabry-Pérot interferometer sensor has been developed.
 The sensing head can be used in hydraulic measurement systems for geotechnical applications to scan precisely very small deformations of a diaphragm.
 However, this head can also be used in other measurement systems.
-The special feature of this high-precision sensing head is its ability to enable long-term measurements with internal zero-point reference, especially needed when the power supply is switched off or if components of the measurement system have to be exchanged.
-One version of different solutions at laboratory level has been validated concerning repeatability of results, stability of zero-point reference, drift and hysteresis effects.
-It was shown that reliable long-term static or quasi-static measurements are possible and zero-point stability information is available even if the recording device has been disconnected.
+The special feature of this high-precision sensing head is its ability to enable long-term measurements with sensor-integrated zero-point reference, especially when the power supply is switched off between two measurement events or if components of the measurement system have to be exchanged.

+One version of different solutions at laboratory level has been validated concerning repeatability of results, stability of zero-point reference, possible drift and hysteresis effects.
+It was shown that reliable long-term static or quasi-static measurements are possible and a zero-point stability information is available even if the recording device has been disconnected.